Randy Cunneyworth: Montreal Canadiens (2011–2012)

-Cunneyworth began the 2011–12 season as an assistant coach to head coach Jacques Martin on the Montreal Canadiens.
+Cunneyworth began the 2011–12 season as an assistant coach to head coach Jacques Martin on the Montreal Canadiens staff.
 On December 17, 2011, the Canadiens fired Martin and named Cunneyworth the interim head coach.
 Cunneyworth's promotion caused minor controversy because at the time he only spoke English.
 The last full-time Canadiens coach who did not speak French at all was Al MacNeil in 1971, and he was dismissed at the conclusion of that season despite coaching the underdog team to the Stanley Cup.
 As a result of Cunneyworth becoming head coach, several Quebec nationalist groups called for a boycott of Molson.
 In response, Canadiens owner Geoff Molson promised that Cunneyworth's permanent replacement would be bilingual.
 Quebec Culture Minister Christine St-Pierre said she expected the Canadiens to rectify the situation as soon as possible.
 Cunneyworth himself had promised to learn French during the season.
 In contrast to Quebec nationalists, most regular fans were not bothered by this issue, as "a common refrain heard in Montreal is that fans would be willing to support the hiring of a coach who can't speak French if it were someone like the accomplished Mike Babcock, or local hero Kirk Muller" (indeed, no such controversy occurred when Muller was interim head coach on August 13, 2020).
 The Canadiens were also criticized for failing to defend their interim head coach against the attacks from Quebec nationalists and politicians, as it "is not Cunneyworth’s fault that he speaks only English.
 He’s working to change that" and he continued to be professional when this issue came up during press conferences.
 On January 7, 2012, during a game against the Tampa Bay Lightning, a protest was held outside of the Bell Centre.

-Cunneyworth's final game of the 2011–12 season rewarded his efforts with a 4–1 victory over the Toronto Maple Leafs.
-That game saw forward Tomáš Plekanec score a rare 3-on-5 shorthanded goal; a feat which had not been accomplished in 25 years by a fellow Hab.
+Cunneyworth's final game of the 2011–12 season rewarded his efforts with a 4–1 victory over the Toronto Maple Leafs] That game saw forward Tomáš Plekanec score a rare 3-on-5 shorthanded goal; a feat which had not been accomplished in 25 years by a fellow Hab.
 On May 2, 2012, Cunneyworth was returned to his former position as assistant coach by new Canadiens general manager and former Cunneyworth teammate Marc Bergevin.
 However, only a month later, on June 6, Cunneyworth was fired by new coach Michel Therrien.